 If you already have a sequence, it can be turned into a variable argument list using the notation :_*.
 For example, you can use

 Inject(List(Constant(1), Select(0.2 -> 2, 0.8 -> 3)):_*)

+which has the same effect as listing the individual entries of the List in the argument list.

 Using Inject and Apply, we can apply a function to a sequence of arguments.
 First, consider the Scala function